 That’s the #1 Best At-Home Test I can give you to see if you’re having trouble with your rotator cuff.

-If you’re looking for answers and looking to get back to normal again… call our office and set up a FREE consultation.
+If you’re looking for answers and looking to get back to normal again… call Full Potential Physical Therapy and set up a FREE consultation.

 We are here to help,